What Is Oral Conscious Sedation?

 Oral conscious sedation is something that requires you to have the assistance of a friend or a family member.
 For about 24 hours after the drug is administered, it is not safe for you to drive.
 You also need someone to make sure you get to and from the dentist safely and, if possible, it’s a good idea to have them stay with you after the procedure just in case you need some extra help.

-If you need a lot of dental work done, particularly intense dental work or you’re just plain anxious about visiting the dentist, explore this option with your dentist.
+If you need a lot of dental work done, particularly intense dental work like the placement of dental implants or you’re just plain anxious about visiting the dentist, explore this option with your dentist.
 They want to help you with your health and, if oral conscious sedation can get you to deal with dental issues that you’ve been putting off for years because of anxiety, it’s too good of a health benefit to pass up.